Configuration

 command: npx tsc --noEmit

-Note: As of v2.0.0, all hook settings default to enabled (true).
-This means hooks are active by default unless explicitly disabled.
+Note: As of v2.0.0, all settings default to enabled (true).
+This means features are active by default unless explicitly disabled.

 Global Hook Settings